tjmaxx. dillard’s. urban outfitters, but you have to be careful with them. some of their stuff is good, and others aren’t.posted over 4 years ago

 i Would wait for the sales , then all the expensive clothes are on sale…

-Do you have Mango/Zara/ River Island/ Topshop – they are quite good ,posted almost 4 years ago
+Do you have Mango/Zara/ River Island/ Topshop – they are quite good ,posted about 4 years ago

 zara, urban outfitter, macys, nordstrom, mango, h&m.

-those are the places besides forever 21 where i think you can get inexpensive clothing.posted almost 4 years ago
+those are the places besides forever 21 where i think you can get inexpensive clothing.posted about 4 years ago

 I am feeling the same way about forever 21.
 Once it hits the washer a couple of times I can consider it ruined.
 I don’t wanna have to keep shopping for clothes every couple of weeks.
 Not worth it.